Inspector Montalbano (TV series)

 The Inspector Montalbano (Il commissario Montalbano [il kommisˈsaːrjo montalˈbaːno]) television series are Italian police procedural stories.
 Based on Andrea Camilleri's detective novels, they are located in the imaginary town of Vigàta, Sicily, which is based on Camilleri's native Porto Empedocle.
-The series star Salvo Montalbano is the police chief, or commissario.
+The series protagonist, Salvo Montalbano, is the police chief, or commissario.

 The music for the soundtrack was composed by Franco Piersanti.

 Inspector Montalbano was produced and broadcast by RAI to critical acclaim.
-It premiered on Rai 2, and then, since the fourth series, on Rai 1.
+It premiered on Rai 2, and then, since the fourth season, on Rai 1.
 Over 65 countries have broadcast the series, including on BBC Four in the United Kingdom, MHz WorldView in the United States and SBS in Australia.
 In 2012, the series generated a spin-off, The Young Montalbano.

 Synopsis

 Inspector Salvo Montalbano is in charge of the state police station in Vigàta, a fictional town in the fictional province of Montelusa (see locations) in Sicily, Southern Italy.
 Montalbano investigates criminal acts which he always manages to solve by reconstruction thanks to his intelligence and the help of his team which includes his deputy, Domenico 'Mimì' Augello, Giuseppe Fazio, Galluzzo, and Agatino Catarella.
 Salvo has a long-distance, tempestuous relationship with Livia Burlando who lives in Genoa.